-8. Install the smart card cryptographic services provider (CSP) software used to generate the users certificate onto: Citrix client computer, Citrix application servers, and Citrix virtual desktop agent.
+- 8. Install the smart card cryptographic services provider (CSP) software used to generate the users certificate onto: Citrix client computer, Citrix application servers, and Citrix virtual desktop agent. - This is a critical step for smartcard authentication to work with Windows servers. - 9.
+Verify that Active Directory DNS is configured with forward and reverse DNS records.